 These works will address key operational issues identified by industry and will deliver more freight paths, reduce journey times and boost network reliability and resilience.

 The revised program of works has been developed in consultation with industry stakeholders, with their feedback used to inform the project scope and staged delivery of works.

 The project will increase the capacity, reliability and efficiency of the network, supporting the movement of goods by rail.

 Rail Projects Victoria is progressing the detailed planning and design work for each package of upgrades.

-A contractor has also been appointed to deliver signalling upgrades at Ararat Junction, with works underway.
+V/Line has been appointed to deliver signalling upgrades at Ararat Junction, with works underway.

-Significant and complex signalling design is underway on further upgrades including new passing loops and sidings and improvements to Maryborough and Dunolly junctions.
+Significant and complex signalling design is underway on further upgrades including new passing loops and sidings and improvements to Maryborough junction.

 Ongoing consultation with industry remains a critical element in planning delivery of the project, to identify opportunities for works to be delivered as quickly as possible while minimising the impacts of construction over peak grain seasons.